dsgrid/dsgrid/dev/README.md

 pytest
 ```

-The test setup code will clone [minimal test project and dataset](https://github.com/dsgrid/dsgrid-test-data.git)
+The test setup code will clone the [test data repository](https://github.com/dsgrid/dsgrid-test-data.git)
 to `./dsgrid-test-data`.
-It is a minimal version of the EFS project and dataset.
+It is a minimal version of the EFS project and datasets.

 If you want to change the data branch being used, edit the constant `TEST_DATA_BRANCH` in
 `tests/conftest.py`.

 It will also create a local registry for testing in `./dsgrid-test-data/registry`.

-The test code will not automatically update the data branch if is it already the correct branch.
+The test code will not automatically update the data if is it already the correct branch.
 You can update it manually or delete the directory and let the tests set it up again.

 pytest options that may be helpful: